LIANE HANSEN, Host:

-Ms. MARIUM MOHIUDDIN (Muslim Public Affairs Council): The Muslim-American community is kind of at that point.
+MARIUM MOHIUDDIN: The Muslim-American community is kind of at that point.
 We're like, OK, we want these stories to be told; you're not telling it.
 So, we have to do it.

 COHEN: So, they've enlisted insiders, like Oscar-nominated Tom Cook, to teach courses specifically tailored to Muslims.

-Mr. TOM COOK (Writer): Because I've always thought of writers as outsiders, and who's more of an outsider in modern day America than Muslims?
+TOM COOK: Because I've always thought of writers as outsiders, and who's more of an outsider in modern day America than Muslims?

 COHEN: Among those taking notes from the veteran writer was Pakistani-born Avais Chughtai.

 AVAIS CHUGHTAI: One of the things Tom Cook said: what the Hollywood industry likes is experiences, you know, the personal experiences.
 But it's up to us to actually go and write those experiences and share them.

 COHEN: Unidentified Woman #2 (Actress): (as character) Tariq Ma...

 EVAN ROSS: Unidentified Woman #2: There's no U-E after the Q.

 ROSS: Unidentified Woman #2: Well, that's correct English.

 ROSS: Unidentified Man (Actor): (as character) It's a Muslim name.